CoMakery/comakery-app/README.md

 To create an an award for each git commit in a github project, start by running this command:
 ```
+importer/git_importer.rb --help                             # local
-heroku run -r staging "importer/git_importer.rb --help"
+heroku run -r staging "importer/git_importer.rb --help"     # staging
 ```

 Study the options in help, then construct a command.

+**Use only with great care on production!**
-**Be careful!**  If you mistype the project ID, you will import awards into the wrong project.
+If you mistype the project ID, you will import awards into the wrong project.

 A full sample command:
 ```